maxwinslow-ts/tailscale-cse-take-home-project/readme.md

 * **Auditability by Default:** Transparent routing provides a clear record of "who talked to what" for every regional request.

-* **Infrastructure Agnostic:** This PoC proves we can connect legacy environments without re-architecting their existing VPC or local network settings.
+* **Infrastructure Agnostic:** This PoC proves we can connect legacy environments without re-architecting their existing VPC or host network settings.

 # Lab Setup